Nvelop

 CommitmentNo obligationIntent to awardIntent to buyProblem-focused

-Use this decision framework based on what you know and what you need:
+Use this framework based on what you know and what you need from the process.

-You're exploring the market, identifying potential vendors, or defining requirements.
-An RFI helps you understand what's available before committing to a formal procurement.
+You are exploring the market, identifying potential vendors, or defining requirements.
+An RFI helps you understand what is available before committing to a formal procurement.

 You have defined requirements but need vendors to propose solutions.
 RFPs are ideal for complex services, IT implementations, consulting, and custom solutions.